 I study how individuals apprehend financial risks, by investigating both actual behavior and its neural bases.
 I use the knowledge and methodological tools of several fields – chiefly experimental economics, financial economics, and computational neuroscience – to better understand why market participants behave the way they do.
 I do research and teaching in this area.

 I am currently collaborating with researchers in Economics, Finance, and Cognitive Neuroscience.
-I am teaching the Behavioral Finance course at the ASB from March 2011.
+I am teaching the Behavioral Finance course at the UNSW Business School from March 2011.

 Please see my CV for more information.

-Off tenure clock during academic year 2011 and academic year 2014 due to maternity leave.
+Off tenure clock during academic year 2011 and academic year 2014 due to maternity leaves.

 Please feel free to contact me using my details available on the sidebar.
 I very much welcome interacting with academics in Finance of course, but also with colleagues in other fields.
 I am a firm believer that research breakthroughs are greatly facilitated when looking at an issue from multiple perspectives, and I am thriving to work in a multidisciplinary environment.

 If you are a finance practitioner in the private sector, please do not hesitate to contact me as well.
 I am already interacting with practitioners and I would greatly value the opportunity to have your feedback on my results, discuss potential applications, etc.

 In short, if you want to discuss, please do get in touch!